Tell Me It's Taboo

 On 3rd and 4th June celebrations are held in the UK to mark the Golden Jubilee of Queen Elizabeth II.

-The Israelis begin building a wall around Palestine in an attempt to combat the continuing threat from Palestinian suicide bombers.
+On 23rd June the Israeli government authorises a plan to build a wall around Palestine in an attempt to combat the continuing threat from Palestinian suicide bombers.

 On 27th June (the eve of The Who's US tour), the band's bass player John Entwistle dies from a heart attack brought on by taking cocaine.